XeroAPI/xero-php-oauth2/docs/accounting/Api/AccountingApi.md

 # **getContact**
 > \XeroAPI\XeroPHP\Models\Accounting\Contacts getContact($xero_tenant_id, $contact_id)

-Allows you to retrieve, add and update contacts in a Xero organisation
+Allows you to retrieve a single contacts in a Xero organisation

 ### Example
 ```php